Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Monkey Island

-Monkey island is located at the top most accessible height of a ship.
+Monkey Island is located at the most accessible height of a ship.
 Technically, it is a deck located directly above the navigating bridge of the ship.
-It is also referred to as the flying bridge on top of a pilothouse or chart house and the ship’s upper bridge.
+It is also called the flying bridge on top of a pilothouse or chart house and the ship’s upper bridge.

 Bridge